tissla/opforjellyfin/README.md

    ./opfor setDir "/media/One Piece/One Pace"
    ```

-1. Find all available episodes with 'list', or use the -t flag to specify a title, or -r flag to specify a key-range.
+1. Find all available episodes with 'list', or use the -t flag to specify a title, or -r flag to specify a chapter-range.

    ```bash
    ./opfor list